 The Sixth Ranger: Sam.
 Not an official member of Desperado or the Winds, but is more of a hired mercenary.
-Could care less about Desperado's plans, and is only in it for the thrills.
+Couldn't care less about Desperado's plans, and is only in it for the thrills.
 Is also the least blatantly evil among them, being more True Neutral.

 555: When leaving Denver by stolen motorcycle, Raiden carves an apology into the sidewalk with a phone number that starts "111-555-".

 Flunky Boss: Many bosses will summon weaker enemies as backup during different phases of the battle.
 Raiden points out that this is to his advantage, since he can chop up the flunkies to instantly heal himself.